sympy/sympy/doc/src/explanation/active-deprecations.md

 The `RawMatrix` class is deprecated.
 The `RawMatrix` class was a subclass of `Matrix` that used domain elements instead of `Expr` as the elements of the matrix.
-This breaks a key internal invariant of `Matrix` and this kind of subclassing limits improvements to the `Matrix` class so this is deprecated and will likely not work soon in a new release of SymPy.
+This breaks a key internal invariant of `Matrix` and this kind of subclassing limits improvements to the `Matrix` class.

-The only part of SymPy that documented the use of the `RawMatrix` class was the Smith normal form code and that has now been changed to use `DomainMatrix` instead.
+The only part of SymPy that documented the use of the `RawMatrix` class was the Smith normal form code, and that has now been changed to use `DomainMatrix` instead.
 It is recommended that anyone using `RawMatrix` with the previous Smith Normal Form code should switch to using `DomainMatrix` as shown in issue [#21402](https://github.com/sympy/sympy/pull/21402).
 A better API for the Smith normal form will be added later.

 (deprecated-non-expr-in-matrix)=
 ### Non-`Expr` objects in a Matrix